Who is the Ada County Surveyor?

 6) When all issues from the comment sheet have been addressed and field inspection is done, the County Surveyor will sign the plat.
 Some plats are County plats and will also require the Board of County Commissioners to sign the plat.
 The planner assigned to that project will coordinate and schedule for the Board’s signature.

 Many kinds of issues can hold up a plat and some are processed more quickly than others.
 Plats that are prepared in the most professional manner and have few corrections speed up the process dramatically.
-In fact, there is a policy in place, for those plats that score a 2 or 3 or less, at the tech review level, the plats are bumped to the head of the line.
-This can save weeks of time during the busy times.

 How long does it take to review a subdivision plat?